- Rename VMs — Rename VMs to group or sort some of the columns in the tree view.

 - Manage Cloud Software License Costs — View whether your deployed resources are making use of existing Windows Server or SQL Server license entitlements.
 And if required, enable the Azure Hybrid Benefit.

-Note: What you can see and do in the Service Portal depends on the permissions associated with the role that your administrator has assigned you.
-Unless otherwise noted, the procedures in this guide assume that users have the highest level of permissions.
+What you can see and do in the Service Portal depends on the permissions associated with the role that your administrator has assigned you.
+It may also depend on whether you've been granted ownership of services, deployed resources, or virtual services.
+Unless otherwise noted, the provided procedures assume that you have the highest level of permissions and ownership of relevant resources and virtual services.